Even Cowgirls Get the Blues (film): Home media

 The film was released on Region 1 DVD on November 2, 2004, containing its original aspect ratio of 1.85:1 and on NTSC LaserDisc by Image Entertainment in late 1994, also in its original aspect ratio.

-It received a second DVD release in the United States from UCA on April 6, 2010, now in a new cropped 1.78:1 widescreen version.
+It received a second DVD release in the United States from UCA on April 6, 2010, in a new cropped 1.78:1 widescreen version.

 In 2007, the film received its first DVD release in the UK from Universal Pictures Home Entertainment in a 1.33:1 full frame version.

 Soundtrack

-The soundtrack was released on November 2, 1993 by Sire Records. k.d. lang performed the music.
+The soundtrack was released on November 2, 1993, by Sire Records. k.d. lang performed the music.
 The album was composed by lang and Ben Mink.
-The soundtrack went top 10 in Australia and top five in New Zealand (numbers 10 and four, respectively), and also peaked at number 82 on the Billboard 200 in the United States.
+The soundtrack went top ten in Australia and top five in New Zealand (numbers ten and four, respectively), and peaked at number 82 on the Billboard 200 in the United States.